dan-fritchman/fritch.mn/www/nba-mvp-title.md

 You may have noticed a prominent failure of *MVPs Only*: it missed the NBA's reigning champions, the 2019 Toronto Raptors.

-The Raptors are a particularly unlikely champion in *MVPs Only*'s framing, particularly because they were *led* by an unambigously best player, and that player has not won the MVP.
+The Raptors are a particularly unlikely champion in *MVPs Only*'s framing, particularly because they were *led* by an unambiguously best player, and that player has not won the MVP.

 There are a few senses in which we might say a basketball team was *led* by a particular player.
 Although every champion has several great players, most have an outwardly evident on-court pecking order.
 No debate lingers about who *led* the 1998 Bulls, 2009 Lakers, or 2016 Cavaliers.
 Fewer great teams are *led* by committee.
 Champions with ambiguities in pecking order tend to have *all* of the leadership candidates at the MVP level: Shaq and  Kobe, Curry and Durant, Magic and Kareem.
-But the smallest group of champions are those unambigously *led* by a single player, who was not a league MVP.
+But the smallest group of champions are those unambiguously *led* by a single player, who was not a league MVP.
 This has happened only twice: in 1975 by Rick Barry, and in 2019 by Kawhi Leonard.

 Leonard finished second in MVP voting in 2016, and third in 2017.
 After an 2018 season lost to injury and a "load managed" 2019 regular season, Kawhi *played at an MVP level* throughout the 2019 playoffs.
 He also has a perfectly good chance to win a future regular-season MVP.

 The Raptors also saw their top-heavy Finals opponents met with unusually poor injury luck.
 (Although many champions have seen similar benefits.)
 Absent the Warrior's star injuries, it's likely *MVPs Only* would have prevailed again in 2019.

 The *MVPs Only* thesis existed long before Toronto won the 2019 Championship.
 (Several drafts of this article did as well.)
 Its publication coming shortly after one of its largest failures is somewhat intentional.
-It adds an interesting question: how much to continue to trust sixty years of history, and how much to believe that things have changed.
+It adds a set of interesting questions: how much to continue to trust sixty years of history, and how much to believe that things have changed.

 ### 1989, 1990, & 2004 Detroit Pistons